octobercms/docs/plugin-localization.md

                 lang.php

-The **lang.php** file should define and return an array of any deepness, for example:
+The **lang.php** file should define and return an array of any depth, for example:

     <?php